LTLA/basilisk-manuscript/paper.md

   - name: Genentech Inc., South San Francisco, USA
     index: 1
 date: 19 July 2022
+bibliography: ref.bib
 ---

 # Summary

+`basilisk` is an R/Bioconductor package for managing Python environments within the Bioconductor package ecosystem.
+Developers of other Bioconductor packages can use `basilisk` to automatically provision and load custom Python environments, providing a more streamlined experience for their end-users by avoiding the need for any manual system configuration.
+`basilisk` also enables robust execution of Python code via `reticulate` in complex analysis workflows involving multiple Python environments.
+This package serves as a standardized mechanism for integration of Python functionality into the Bioconductor code base.

 # Statement of need

 The Python package ecosystem provides a large number of algorithms and tools that are relevant to R/Bioconductor users.
-Interoperability between R and Python is facilitated by several popular tools - this includes the `reticulate` package to seamlessly call Python code from an R session, and the `conda` package manager to provision environments with the appropriate Python packages.
+Interoperability between R and Python is facilitated by several popular tools - this includes the `reticulate` package to seamlessly call Python code from an R session [@reticulate], and the `conda` package manager to provision environments with the appropriate Python packages [@conda].
 However, the configuration and management of the Python instances is typically the responsibility of the end user.
 R/Bioconductor packages with Python functionality often rely on the user to manually ensure that the correct versions of all Python packages are installed.
-This is burdensome, error-prone and does not scale well for large-scale integration of Python code into the Bioconductor ecosystem.
+This is burdensome, error-prone and does not scale well for widespread integration of Python code into the Bioconductor ecosystem.
-The **basilisk** package aims to automate the management of Python environments required by "client" R/Bioconductor packages, simplifying package installation and improving the robustness of analysis workflows.
+The [`basilisk`](https://bioconductor.org/packages/bioconductor) package aims to automate the management of Python environments required by "client" R/Bioconductor packages, simplifying package installation and improving the robustness of analysis workflows.

 # Usage

 A developer of a client package is expected to define one or more `BasiliskEnvironment` objects that describe the Python environments required by the package.
-I show an small example below from the [`snifter`](https://bioconductor.org/packages/snifter) Bioconductor package (CITE ME):
+I show an small example below from the [`snifter`](https://bioconductor.org/packages/snifter) Bioconductor package [@snifter]:

 ```r
 snifter.env <- BasiliskEnvironment(